 Strengths:

-- On-prem Option with the Community Edition: SugarCRM offers a community edition that can be hosted in an on-prem setting.
-So this option might be friendly for companies that might already have their server farms.
+1. On-prem Option with the Community Edition.
+SugarCRM provides a community edition that can be hosted on-premises, making it favorable for companies with existing server infrastructure.

-- Ability to Build Ads Right from the Platform: In addition, SugarCRM has unique features such as the ability to build ads right from the platform.
-So this will help companies that need a more straightforward interface for ads management without learning multiple tools for ads management.
+2. Ability to Build Ads Right from the Platform.
+SugarCRM stands out with features like the ability to build ads directly from the platform, streamlining the interface for companies managing ads without juggling multiple tools.

 Weaknesses: